Intrapreneurship and entrepreneurship

 The successful intrapreneur is open to new thinking but also has a clear vision of their own for what should be done and how to achieve success.

 The intrapreneur is also aware of the risks that are inherent to driving innovation, which makes them vigilant, focused and assertive to avoid failure and optimise the chances of success for their project.

-The successful intrapreneur keeps their eye on the ball and drive their initiatives through, who is not too concerned about getting along with everybody involved in the process, does not pay too much attention to rules and structure, but will work within them as necessary, and has a reasonably open view about what they want to happen and how.
+The successful intrapreneur keeps their eye on the ball and drives their initiatives through, is not too concerned about getting along with everybody involved in the process, does not pay too much attention to rules and structure, but will work within them as necessary, and has a reasonably open view about what they want to happen and how.

 Also, the successful intrapreneur is a positive, optimistic and sociable person (which probably means they are forgiven for being only somewhat concerned with agreeableness and conscientiousness at times!).

 To achieve successful intrapreneurial outcomes for the employing organisation, the individual intrapreneur needs that organisation to be willing and able to change, interested in new idea generation, open to taking risks on new initiatives and providing support for its intrapreneurs’ ideas.
 Anything less is likely to create an obstacle that would not only impede intrapreneurial progress but also potentially frustrate intrapreneurial employees.

 Some great books on the themes of intrapreneurship and entrepreneurship are:

 Exploring Entrepreneurship by Richard Blundell and Nigel Lockett

 A classic, Change Masters by Rosabeth Moss Kanter

 And my own book!
 Idea Time by Dr. Jo North